MEET OUR CONSULTANTS

 Sue holds an Ed.S. in Supervision from the University of Georgia, an M.Ed. in Elementary Education, and a B.S. in Elementary Education from Georgia State University.

-Wandy holds an Ed.D. in Educational Leadership and Management from Capella University, an Ed.S.
-Degree and Educational Administration Certification from University of West Georgia, a M.Ed. from South Carolina State University and a B.A. from the University of South Carolina.
+Wandy holds an Ed.D. in Educational Leadership and Management from Capella University, an Ed.S. in Educational Administration from the University of West Georgia, a M.Ed. in School Counseling from South Carolina State University, and a B.A. from the University of South Carolina.

 Will Rumbaugh stepped into a consulting role with GLISI in 2017.
 With 30 years of combined experience as an educator, Will began his career as a high school teacher, but has since held positions as an elementary school principal, a Language Arts/Media Supervisor, K-12 Curriculum Director, Assistant Superintendent, and Area Superintendent.
 Most recently, Will has served at the Georgia Department of Education as an Assessment Specialist and Director in the School and District Effectiveness Division.